Behind the Logo: The Origin of Citroën

 Forrest, et al.

-After all, the principal adavntage of the herring bone design is the use of helical gear teeth without having to make design compensations for the axial thrust associated with single helicals.
+After all, the principal advantage of the herringbone design is the use of helical gear teeth without having to make design compensations for the axial thrust associated with single helicals.

-The sharp apex herring bone gears trade the thrust design problems for axial alignment problems, I imagine that one gear of the pair must have to have some axial float.
+The sharp apex herringbone gears trade the thrust design problems for axial alignment problems; I imagine that one gear of the pair must have some axial float.

-Come to think about it one gear in any herring bone drive has to have axial float, doesn't it?
+Come to think of it, one gear in any herringbone drive has to have axial float, doesn't it?

 Yes, Forrest, Ship Propulsion is a Very Good Reason.